Command Line Parameters

 [file]

-; Default loaded PUP file path
+; Default PUP file path to load

 file=app.pup